 EOIR Operational Status

 EOIR maintains an Automated Case Information System that allows you to check your case status online.
-Case status and hearing date information may not be updated for those cases postponed due to operational changes during the coronavirus pandemic.
 Please call the immigration court handling your case if you need clarification regarding your hearing date and time.
 Following the issuance of a new hearing notice, such information will be updated.
 As always, court documents such as notices are your official source of information.

 Public Health Information